IBM Cloud Docs

 esxcli network ip route ipv4 add –gateway GATEWAYIP –network <result of ping command>/32

-Make note of the IP address as it can be used for mounting the volume in the next step.
-This process needs to be done for each NFS volume you plan to mount to your ESXi host.
+The same IP address as it can be used for mounting the volume in the next step.
+This process needs to be done for each NFS share you plan to mount to your ESXi host.
 For more information, see the VMware® KB article, Configuring static routes for VMkernel ports on an ESXi host.

 1. Click the Go to vCenter icon, and then Hosts and Clusters.